 - On-site orientation outline and information;

-- Approved out-of-area travel request form including the names of all student participants;
+- including the names of all student participants;

 - If using a third party provider, a copy of both the fully executed college agreement and instructor agreement.

-- Employees acting as a program lead for an Education Abroad program shall promptly inform the Vice President of Student and Academic Affairs of any changes to their travel itinerary or other plans, relevant changes to U.S. Department of State Travel Warnings or Advisories, and changes to individual or program contact information.
+- Employees acting as a program lead for an Education Abroad program shall promptly inform the Vice President of Academic and Student Affairs of any changes to their travel itinerary or other plans, relevant changes to U.S. Department of State Travel Warnings or Advisories, and changes to individual or program contact information.

 - Employees acting as a program lead for an Education Abroad program must not receive an unallowable benefit (see Minnesota State Procedure 1C.0.1 Employee Code of Conduct).
 All faculty and student codes of conduct apply equally abroad as they do in the U.S.